Why the Cost of App Development Can Differ 10 Times?

 It is obvious that custom solutions need to be scrutinized, and the developer will spend more time working on them.
 Just like any other product or service.
 One needs time to make research unless he is a real expert.

 Once the company overcomes the first challenge of landing customers, it faces the other challenge of making a profit on them.
-The most common method of agencies is to do everything to under price the project and minimize the scope.
-Later they will offer change request to make a customer pay more for the extra functions they originally suggested was included.
+The most common method of agencies is to do everything to underprice the project and minimize the scope.
+Later they will offer a change request to make a customer pay more for the extra functions they originally suggested were included.

 The other way is to base the estimate on the suggestion that there will be a necessity to change something (redesign functionality, add something, etc.) based on the final user feedback.
 Sometimes change requests can double a price.